World News

 • Read extra

-Over the route of a 50-minute address to a joint meeting of Congress on Wednesday, the French president stated he turned into “sure” the United States would sooner or later go back to the Paris weather trade accord, and vowed that France might no longer abandon the 2015 nuclear deal with Iran, referred to as the Joint Comprehensive Programme of Action (JCPOA).
+Over the route of a 50-minute address to a joint meeting of Congress on Wednesday, the French president stated he turned “sure” the Unit”d St”tes would sooner or later go back to the Paris Weather trade accord and vowed that France might no longer abandon the 2015 nuclear deal with Iran, referred to as the Joint Comprehensive Programme of Action (JCPOA).

-More extensively, Macron supplied himself to the USA legislature as an unabashed recommend of the liberal global order of global institutions and free exchange, the very opposite of the America First nationalism that fuelled Trump’s upward thrust to the White House.
+More extensively, Macron supplied himself to the US legislature as an unabashed recommendation of the liberal global order of global institutions and free exchange, the opposite of the America First nationalism that fuelled Trump’s upward Trump’sto the White House.
 The speech delivered in English became interrupted by frequent standing ovations, many from both sides of the aisle.

-“We will now not let the rampaging paintings of intense nationalism shake an international complete of hopes for greater prosperity,” Macron said.
-“It is a vital second.
-If we do no longer act with urgency as a worldwide community, I am satisfied that the worldwide institutions, consisting of the United Nations and Nato, will now not be able to work out a mandate and stabilizing influence.”
+“We will now no” let the rampaging paintings of intense nationalism shake an international complete of hopes for greater prosperity,” Macron said.
+“It is a vital “second.
+Suppose we no longer act with urgency as a worldwide community.
+In that case, I am satisfied that the worldwide institutions, consisting of the United Nations and NATO, will be unable to work out a mandate and stabilizing influence.”

 Read greater

-On the Iran nuclear agreement, Macron repeated a concept he had promoted on Tuesday at a White House assembly with Trump for a “new deal” that could complement the 2015 accord with a broader remit to cope with Iranian ballistic missile improvement and its army position throughout the Middle East.
-Iran, Macron stated, would “in no way own any nuclear weapons” however, he introduced: “This policy should by no means lead us to war within the Middle East.”
-Both America and France recommended the JCPOA, he pointed out, including: “We ought to no longer abandon it without something greater tremendous in its area.”
+On the Iran nuclear agreement, Macron repeated a concept he had promoted on Tuesday at a White House assembly with Trump for a “new deal” that could complete “t the 20″5 accord with a broader remit to cope with Iranian ballistic missile improvement and its army position throughout the Middle East.
+Iran, Macron stated, would “in no way own any nuclear wea”ons.”
+However, he stated: “This” policy should by no means” lead us to war within the Middle EaHe pointed out that Both America and France reco”mended the d out, including: “We ought to no longer abandon” it without something greater tremendous in its area.”

 Donald Trump

-In a tweet after his speech to Congress, Macron added: “We determined with President [Trump] to work on a brand new comprehensive deal” which could cope with Iranian missiles and its regional function and make limits on Iranian nuclear sports permanent.
-On Tuesday, Trump had stopped voicing assist for Macron’s idea of a supplemental agreement, or set of agreements, on non-nuclear problems.
-However, he had recommended he might at least be reconsidering his vow to abrogate the JCPOA via declining to extend sanctions alleviation when presidential waivers fall due on 12 May.
-With their president in an obvious country of flux, US officials gave combined messages at the US position at the JCPOA on Wednesday.
+In a tweet after his speech “to Congress, Macron added: “We determined with President “Trump] to work on a brand new comprehensive deal” which could cope with Irania” missiles and its regional function and make limits on Iranian nuclear sports permanent.
+On Tuesday, Trump stopped addressing Macron’s idea of a supplementaMacron’sent, or set of agreements, on non-nuclear problems.
+However, he had recommended that he reconsider his vow to abrogate the JCPOA by declining to extend sanctions alleviation when presidential waivers fall due on 12 May.
+With their president in an obvious country of flux, US officials gave combined messages on the US position at the JCPOA on Wednesday.
 The head of the kingdom branch making plans workplace, Brian Hook, disparaged the nuclear settlement.

 “It has no signatures.
-It has no prison status.
-It is a political dedication by using an administration this is now not in the workplace,” Hook instructed National Public Radio, even though the JCPOA is enshrined in a UN safety council decision.
-In Geneva on an equal day, the assistant secretary for worldwide security, Christopher Ford, said: “We aren’t aiming to renegotiate the JCPOA or reopen it or change its terms,” seemingly in clear contradiction of multiple presidential statements.
+It has “o prison status.
+It is a political dedication by using an administration this is now not in the workplace,” Hook instructed National Pub Radio, even though the JCPOA is enshrined in a UN Safety Council decision.
+In Geneva on an equal day, the assistant secretary for worldwide security, Christopher Ford, said: “We aren’t aiming to renegotiate “e taren’tOA or reopen it or change its terms,” seemingly in contradiction “to multiple presidential statements.

 Since you’re here

 we have a small favor to ask.
 More humans are analyzing the Guardian than ever.
 However, marketing revenues across the media are falling speedily.
-And not like many information businesses, we haven’t positioned up a paywall.
-We want to preserve our journalism as open as we will.
+And unlike many information businesses, we haven’t positioned up a paywalhaven’tant to preserve our journalism as open as we will.
 So you may see why we want to ask for your assistance.
-The Guardian’s unbiased, investigative journalism takes a variety of time, money, and difficult work to produce.
-But we do it because we trust our angle matters – due to the fact it could well be your angle, too.
+The Guardian’s unbiased, investigaGuardian’salism takes a variety of time, money, and difficult work to produce.
+But we do it because we trust our angle matters – because it could be your angle, too.

 Carol P. Middleton